Do Go On - Do Go On Presents: Arty Facts - Young and Jackson's 'Chloe'

 According to Kel, by the start of the Second World War,

-they were included in the second 21st Australian Infantry Battalion's
+that were included in the second 21st Australian Infantry Battalion's official March song.

 Four lines here.